Circuit-killer/fpga-usbhid-host/README.md

 and made driver for Saitek Cyborg joystick by modifying USB_logitech.vhd

-Joystick works but has latency.
-From pressing joystick buttons to signal response there is some short but annying delay of 100-200 ms. On PC the same joystick works without any noticeable delay.

 "USB_saitek.vhd" contains minimal state machine that acts as USB host for the joystick.
 Instead of proper enumeration, it replays constant USB packets to initialize the joystick, receives eventual USB response,